ASIC’s Product Intervention Calls for Reduced Leverage and Negative Balance Protection in Australia

 Starting on March 29, forex brokers in Australia must reduce the leverage offered to their clients, one of several changes which are part of ASIC’s recent product intervention.

 The Australian Securities & Investments Commission, commonly referred to as ASIC recently announced significant changes regarding the regulation of forex and CFD products in Australia.
-The announcement, officially referred to as 20-254MR ASIC product intervention, will enact changes that were anticipated for at least a year by the forex trading community in Australia.
+The announcement, officially referred to as 20-254MR ASIC product intervention, will enact changes that were anticipated for at least a year by the forex & CFD trading community in Australia.

-How exactly will forex regulations change in Australia after this recent decision by ASIC?
+How will forex regulations change in Australia after this recent decision by ASIC?
 There are 3 main updates to forex regulation in Australia which come into effect starting on March 29, 2021.

 ASIC’s Product Intervention Calls for Reduced Leverage in Australia